Proxitwelvefoldite

 Metamorphic environments

-Proxitwelvefoldite is a new mineral, approved in 2024 and pending publication as of May 2025.
+Proxitwelvefoldite is a new mineral, approved in 2024 and to date (November 2025) reported only from the type locality.

 Localities